flare-labs-ltd/fasset-agent-ui/README.md

 2. Make changes in `.env` to fulfil your requirements
 3. Run docker-compose up -d --build (add build command only once)
 4. Open http://localhost:3000 with your browser to see the result

+Wallet connect project id can be obtained from flare fassets support telegram.